Alcazar of Segovia: An Insider’s Guide to Spain’s Iconic Castle

 An insider’s view

 If just gawking at this medieval fortress from afar or even upclose does not relieve your castle fix, you’re in luck: the palace interior is open for visits.
-The inside rooms of the Alcazar are splendid and exquisite, often crammed with elements of Mudéjar design—the style of Moorish Spain—similar to what you might see in the Alhambra in Granada and the Alcazar in Sevilla
+The inside rooms of the Alcazar are splendid and exquisite.
+Crammed with elements of Mudéjar design — the style of Moorish Spain — they are similar to what you might see in the Alhambra in Granada and the Alcazar in Sevilla

 • In the magnificent Hall of the Fireplace, there are Flemish-style tapestries that show images of Philip II and Philip III.
 Most remarkable, though, is an image of the Alcazar before it got its “Disney-fied” look with turrets and spires.
 You can also see an image of the Segovia Cathedral and how it looked in the 16th century.

-Whether you’re a history buff or like pretty views, the Alcazar has it all.
-Photo credit: Mafalda Moura
+Whether you’re a history buff or like pretty views, the Alcazar is a must visit.

-With trains from Madrid taking about an hour—give or take 10 or 15 minutes, depending on which train you take and which Madrid train station is is departing from—it’s very easy to travel to Segovia from the Spanish capital.
+Segovia is about 90km from Madrid, and it takes just over an hour by car, train or bus to get there from the capital.
+Buses run regularly to the centre of Segovia from Moncloa station, taking around 1 hour and 20 minutes.
+With trains from Madrid also taking about an hour—give or take 10 or 15 minutes, depending on which train you take and which Madrid train station is is departing from—it’s very easy to travel to Segovia.

 Photo of author